hbina/hbina/README.md

 # Projects

+## riff

+A `Rust` library for parsing the RIFF file format.
+This fork is a complete overhaul of the original repository with cleaner interface and better performance (imo) because it reads the entire content into memory for parsing instead of walking through the file.
+Only exposes opaque types so no copying is performed and safety is guaranteed by `Rust`!

+Link to the repository: [riff](https://github.com/hbina/riff)

 ## chisai

 A program similar to `xxd` but can generate output for multiple types of programming languages.
 Is also multithreaded and about ~3x times faster than `xxd`.